-This in-person orientation will be facilitated by your Study Abroad advisor and faculty leaders will cover content specific to your program and host country.
-Your study abroad advisor will send you more information about this mandatory in-person session.
+The faculty leaders for each course will facilitate one or more in-person orientation/pre-departure sessions, during which they will present content specific to your program and host country.
+Your faculty leaders will send you more information about these mandatory in-person sessions.

 Program participants will need to apply for a visa in order to enter India.
-After students have been accepted and have submitted their confirmation documents to secure their place on the program, Study Abroad will provide information about the visa application process.
+All students must have their passport in Iowa City by September 24, 2018 to ensure that they are ready to apply for their Indian visa.
+After students have been accepted and have submitted their confirmation documents to secure their place in the program, Study Abroad will provide information about the visa application process.
 Do not apply for your visa until you receive instructions from Study Abroad.

-If you are not a U.S. citizen, it is important that you contact your Study Abroad advisor at firstname.lastname@example.org to discuss your visa application process as soon as possible.
+If you are not a U.S. citizen, it is important that you contact your Study Abroad advisor at firstname.lastname@example.org to discuss the visa application process as soon as possible.